487c/jaw/src/routes/blog/sfe_01.md

 It is yet unclear to me:
 - Is encryption stacking even useful
 - Which encryption algorithm/type to be used
-- Considerations of initialising a vault
+- Considerations of initialising a usb key, aka the vault

 After the vault is opened the following dialog should open (in case the keys are correct)

 ![Main Dialog](./imgs/sef_ui_main.jpg "Application Main Dialog")

 The main Dialog should revolve around the decrypted indexing file, which is basicly a list of all files that are of interest for exchanging.
-The application should allow adding entries to the list, request files in the list from the other party and copying files from and to the store.
+The application should allow adding/removing entries on the list, requesting files from the other party and copying files from and to the vault.

 Basicly the use case would be:
 ```mermaid